mit-pdos/sigmaos/tutorial/01_local_dev.md

 may want to refrain from running `stop.sh` if you want to inspect the containers' logs.

-## Exercise: Access S3
+## Exercise: Access S3 through SigmaOS

-Through the proxy you can access other SigmaOS services, such as AWS S3.
+Through SigmaOS you can access other services, such as AWS S3.
 For this exercise you need an AWS credential file in your home directory `~/.aws/credentials`, which has the secret access key for AWS, which we will post on Piazza.
 Please don't share the key with others and don't use it for personal use.

 Once you have the key, do the following:
 - [ ] Install credentials.
 The entry in `~/aws/credentials`,